wboateng72/Data-Management-in-AMR/scripts/COPY A LIST OF FILES TO FOLDER/README.md

-# 🧬 FASTA File Collector
+# 🧬 FILE TRANSFER USING LISTED PATHS

 🟢 This repository contains a simple **Bash script** for collecting specified files from different locations and copying them into a single destination folder.